skaurus/personal-page/content/CV.md

 - building processes like review 360
 - building relationships between people and teams
-- a lot of negotiations - between projects, with other VK divisions, external suppliers
+- a lot of negotiations — between projects, with other VK divisions, external suppliers
 - growth of my reports
 - salary and hardware budgeting
 - finding resources
 - just a general problem-solving
-- also, I architectured a new ad type that required integration between three services, with revenue of tens of thousands of dollars per month
+- also, I developed an architecture for a new type of advertising that required integration between three services, with tens of thousands of dollars in revenue per month

 I did mostly fine, but it was not fun at all.

-Relap and Pulse both multiplied their traffic and revenue a few times over.
-For Mediaprojects, it is too early to say.
+Relap and Pulse both multiplied their traffic and revenue a few times over during our time at VK.
 &nbsp;
 &nbsp;